-At December 31, 2020 and 2019, the Group does not have any intangible assets in progress.
+At December 31, 2021 and 2020, the Group does not have any intangible assets in progress.

-All of the Group's intangible assets are directly associated with operations at December 31, 2020 and 2019.
+All of the Group's intangible assets are directly associated with operations at December 31, 2021 and 2020.

-Furthermore, at December 31, 2020 and 2019 there were no intangible assets encumbered by guarantees, and neither had the Group received any subsidies for the acquisition of the assets recognized.
+At December 31, 2021 and 2020 there were no intangible assets encumbered by guarantees, and neither had the Group received any subsidies for acquisition of the assets recognized.

-Finally, at 2020 and 2019 year end the Group had no investment commitments with respect to intangible assets.
+Finally, at 2021 and 2020 year end the Group had no investment commitments with respect to intangible assets.